librariesio/-Metrics-/questions.md

 * Are these documents up to date?

 ## Security
+* Does this package actually contain the sourcecode in the repo?
 * Does the project have any open CVEs listed against it directly?
 * Does the project have any open CVEs listed in its dependency tree?
 * How quickly are CVEs patched?